-Day 6: AM birding in the MARCHANTARIA ISLAND and two other islands besides this one, which are in the Solimões River.
-After lunch we come back to the hotel to rest for the next day.
-While you can have this afternoon of rest, the guide needs this time to organize the final logistics for the following day.
+Day 10: AM in the MARCHANTARIA ISLAND and two other islands besides this one, which are in the Solimões River.
+We will decide where to go for PM birding depending on the targets that are still missing.

 Area description: The Marchantaria Island is 1h up the Solimões River and presents different stages of regeneration.
 It is one of the islands with the greatest bird diversity in the Amazon.
 This is the perfect location to search for várzea birds.